eberban/eberban/books/refgram/src/morphonology/morphology.md

 ### Freeform variables

-__Freeform variables__ allow the defining of predicates with a custom name.
+__Freeform variables__ allow defining predicates with a custom name.
 They follow the same morphology as _borrowings_ but use the __i__ prefix instead of __u__.

 ### Compounds

-__Compounds__ allow the making of new words from multiple other kind of words.
+__Compounds__ allow making new words from multiple other kind of words.
 They start with either __e__, __a__ or __o__ and follow the same rule as the __u__ of borrowings.
 Their structure will be detailed later in this book.